-The EA is the public body responsible for managing flood risk in the UK.
-They focus on maintaining a certain level of preparedness whilst recognizing that particular conditions and types of flooding/drought are more likely at different times of year.
-Currently, the EA use SHF predominantly as supporting information and rely on shorter-range forecasts for action.
-As co-developers of this focus group, the EA recognized the following points for future consideration.
+The Environment Agency (EA) is the public body responsible for managing flood risk in the UK.
+They focus on maintaining a certain level of preparedness whilst recognising that particular conditions and types of flooding / drought are more likely at different times of year.
+Currently, the EA use SHF predominantly as supporting information and rely on shorter range forecasts

-- To upskill and help staff interpret SHF information received. - 2.
-To identify suitable low-consequence actions that could be taken based on SHF. - 3.
-To move beyond the current position of using SHF for information only, to making conscious decisions as part of routine incident management strategies (relies on 1 and 2).
+- 15 for action.
+As co-developers of this focus group, the EA recognised the following points for future consideration: - 1.
+To upskill and help staff interpret SHF information received. - 2.
+To identify suitable low consequence actions that could be taken based on SHF.

+3. To move beyond the current position of using SHF for information only, to making conscious decisions as part of routine incident management strategies (relies on 1 and 2).

-"Regular review and discussion of extended outlooks (5-30 days) and the 1-3 months forecasts during weekly handover between the incoming and outgoing flood duty teams would improve familiarity of long range forecast products and dealing with the uncertainty that they present.
-This would be an excellent way of considering the possible conditions and the potential for disruption going forward." - EA activity co-developer.
+20 Regular review and discussion of extended outlooks (5 - 30 days) and the 1 - 3 months forecasts during weekly handover between the incoming and outgoing flood duty teams would improve familiarity of long range forecast products and dealing with the uncertainty that they present.
+This would be an excellent way of considering the possible conditions and the potential for disruption going forward.
 In short, more engagement with SHF and improved clarity for easier interpretation by different users will ensure that SHF have a valuable role to play in future decision-making at the local scale.

-5.5 Learning outcomes and future considerations
+25 5.5 Learning outcomes and future considerations

-Encouragingly, we identified that SHF are being used, and participants agreed that the decision-making activity was an entertaining platform for fostering discussions which complemented their everyday work and general understanding of SHF.
-From the participants' perspective, learning outcomes included knowing more about the ongoing scientific developments in SHF and a better understanding of how different organizations in the West Thames water sector are using SHF.
-Many also stated that the activity and focus group discussions enhanced their ability to think about possible decisions and actions that may be taken in the future.
-As the activity developers, we found that the group discussions stimulated participants' motivations and interests more so than would have been achieved by asking participants to engage on an individual basis.
-We also advocate the use of empathy maps or other forms of obtaining a written record of participant thought processes in addition to their decision choices.
+Encouragingly, we identified that SHF are being used and participants agreed that the decision-making-in-the-moment' activity was an entertaining platform for fostering discussions which complemented their everyday work and general understanding of SHF.
+From the participants' perspective, learning outcomes included knowing more about the ongoing scientific developments in SHF and a better understanding of how different organisations in the West Thames water sector are using SHF.
+Many also

+30 expressed that the activity and focus group discussions enhanced their ability to think about possible decisions and actions that may be taken in the future.
+As the activity developers, we found that the group discussions stimulated participant's motivations and interests more so than would have been achieved by asking participants to engage on an individual basis.
+We also advocate the use of empathy maps or others forms of obtaining a written record of participant thought-processes in addition to their decision choices.